* Candidates rally support, woo undecideds in tight race

 “So, yes, they are going to do a little better than McCain did, and we may not do as well as we did in 2008, but we’re doing plenty well - and well enough to win this race,” he said.

-Obama and Romney made stops on Sunday in Ohio, perhaps the most critical of the swing states.
-As Romney's plane arrived at the Cleveland airport on Sunday, Air Force Two carrying Vice President Joe Biden was leaving.
+Obama and Romney made stops on Sunday in Ohio, perhaps the most important swing state.
+As Romney’s plane arrived at the Cleveland airport on Sunday, Air Force Two carrying Vice President Joe Biden was leaving.

 Ohio is particularly critical for Romney.
-If he loses the state, Romney would need a breakthrough in another state where polls currently show him trailing.
+If he loses the state, he would need a breakthrough in another state where polls currently show him trailing.

 “The map has expanded,” Romney senior adviser Ed Gillespie said on ABC’s “This Week” program.
 “We have been able to expand into Pennsylvania while fully funding and staying current with everything we need to be doing in Florida and Virginia and Ohio.”